-During the current fiscal year, the District was charged \$294,525 for its allocated Master District operation and maintenance expenditures and reserve requirements.
-Additionally, the District was assessed a capital reserve requirements of \$21,570 to fund construction of certain projects in the next fiscal year.
+During the current fiscal year, the District was charged \$195,468 for its allocated Master District operation and maintenance expenditures and reserve requirements.
+Additionally, the District received a credit of \$8,499 for its capital reserve requirements to fund construction of certain projects in the next fiscal year.